 Day 7 - Siem Reap - morning at leisure and departure

-Morning at leisure; some last minute shopping in the street markets or a final massage at the hotel’s spa and end of tour.
+Morning at leisure; some last-minute shopping in the street markets or perhaps a final massage at the hotel’s spa and end of the tour.

-Extra nights in Siem Reap after your tour are available on request.
+Extra nights in Siem Reap after or Phnom Penh before your tour are available on request.